ondewo/ondewo-nlu-client-python/README.md

 TODOs in Pull Request before the release:

  - Update the Version number inside the Makefile
+   - ! : Major and Minor Version Number must be the same for Client and API at all times
+      >example: API 2.9.0 --> Client 2.9.X

  - Check if RELEASE.md is up-to-date